Fun with shear operations and SVD – V – matrices of sheared n-dimensional ellipsoids

 \[

-\pmb{\xi_1} \bullet \pmb{\xi_1} \,=\, \left( \xi_{1,x}, \, \xi_{1,y} \right) \circ \begin{pmatrix} \xi_{2,x} \\ \xi_{2,y} \end{pmatrix} \,= \, 0,
+\pmb{\xi_1} \bullet \pmb{\xi_1} \,=\, \left( \xi_{1,x}, \, \xi_{1,y} \right) \circ \begin{pmatrix} \xi_{2,x} \\ \xi_{2,y} \end{pmatrix} \,= \, 0 \,.

 \]

-which means that the eigenvectors are perpendicular to each other.
+The eigenvectors are perpendicular to each other.
 Exactly, what we expect for the orientations of the principal axes of an ellipse against each other.

 Rotation angle from coefficients of Aq

 We still need a formula for the rotation angle(s).
 From linear algebra results related to an eigendecomposition we know that the orthogonal (rotation) matrices consist of columns of the normalized eigenvectors.
-With the components given in terms of our un-rotated ECS, in which we basically work.
+With the components given in terms of our un-rotated CCS, in which we basically work.
 These vectors point along the principal axes of our ellipse.
-Thus the components of these eigenvectors define our aspired rotation angles of the ellipse’s principal axes against the x-axis of our ECS.
+Thus the components of these eigenvectors define our aspired rotation angles of the ellipse’s principal axes against the x-axis of our CCS.

 Let us prove this.
 By assuming